r-pankevicius/WcfClientWithOMiauAuthentification/README.md

 # WCF client with OMiau authentification
-Simple migration of WFC clients to support OAuth2 or whatever authentification, including not yet standartized OMiau authentification.
-It's all about setting HTTP header _Authorization: Bearer token_.
+Simple migration of WFC clients to support OAuth2 or whatever authentification+authorization, including not yet standartized OMiau.
+It's all about setting HTTP header _Authorization: Bearer token_ on the client side.

-Use for fast porting of legacy WCF clients to support legacy WCF services that just added OAuth2 (or whatever authorization).
+Use this _softare_ for fast porting of legacy WCF clients to support legacy WCF services that just added OAuth2 (or whatever auth).
-This example shows how to add support for OMiau authentification, but everything is the same for OAuth2.
+This example shows how to add support for OMiau authorization, but everything is the same for OAuth2.

 ![In Lazy Cats Studio office](./AssEtc-s/WcfOMiau.jpg)